opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

     }
   ]
 }
 ```

-Create the index binding with the titan_embedding_pipeline ingest pipeline with knn index defined:
+Create an index that automatically applies the embedding pipeline to all ingested documents and configures a k-NN search:

 ```json
 PUT /product-search-and-summarize
 {
   "settings": {
     "index": {